SelinaKionnali/IES_V0/README.md

 ### User Stories
 - As a user, I want to see real-time data from the heat sensors.
-- As a user, I want to interact with the graph to see data changes when the heat sensor is manipulated (e.g. by holding or blowing on it).
 - As a user, I want the app to match the branding of existing systems pages.

 ### Wireframes